kj3moraes/delorean/README.rst

 License
 -------

-The `original project <https://github.com/alvinwan/md2py>`__ was licensed under the Apache 2.0 License and a copy is provided in this repo as well.
-All the files changed are listed in the CHANGELOG.
+This project is licensed under the Apache 2.0 License.
+A copy of the license can be found in the LICENSE file.